 We do not currently have sufficient capital for the development and commercialization of our lead product and we will need to continue to seek capital from time to time to continue development of our lead drug candidates and to acquire and develop other product candidates.
 Our first product is not expected to be commercialized until at least 2017 and we do not expect that the partnering revenues it will generate will be sufficient to fund our ongoing operations.
-Our cash balance as of September 30, 2013 was \$4.0 million.
-In December 2013 and January 2014, the Company closed on total gross proceeds of approximately \$6.6 million from the private placement of common stock and warrants to new and existing accredited investors.
-We expect that we will need approximately \$7 million over the next 12 months to finance research and development and to cover our ongoing working capital needs.
+Our cash balance as of December 31, 2013 was \$5.5 million.
+In December 2013 and January 2014, we received total gross proceeds of approximately \$6.6 million from the private placement of common stock and warrants to new and existing accredited investors.
+We expect that we will need approximately \$7.0 million over the next 12 months to finance research and development and to cover our ongoing working capital needs.